 “But I don’t know if I’m really getting strung along, Natasha.
 It’s complicated.”

 Your gut knows because you feel more confused than secure and are more depressed than you are happy.

-    I realized that 100% of the time I was being strung along and waiting was because I was afraid of failure and terrified of being rejected (again).
+I realized that one hundred percent of the time I was being strung along and waiting, was because I was afraid of failure and terrified of being rejected (again).
 As long as I could be the mayor of limbo land, I didn’t have to deal.
 I always had something to talk about with my girlfriends.
-There was always some issue of his to obsess over and some problem of his that I needed to better to fix.
+There was always some issue of his to obsess over and some problem of his that I needed to be better for and “fix.”

 When the right guy comes along (yes, they exist), you will both choose each other.
 I dated a lot from the age of 17 and you know what?
 The first relationship that I ever had where the was a mutual choosing of one another wasn’t until I was much older and many years had passed.
 That doesn’t have to be you.